Oniqua Privacy and Security Notice

 You have certain choices available to you when it comes to your information.
 Below is a summary of those choices, how to exercise them and any limitations.

-You have the right to request a copy of your information, to object to our use of your information (including for marketing purposes), to request the deletion or restriction of your information, or to request your information in a structured, electronic format.
+You have the right to request a copy of your information, to object to our use of your information (including for marketing purposes), to request the deletion or restriction of your information, request rectification of your data, request the transfer of your data (portability) or to request your information in a structured, electronic format.
 Below, we describe the processes for making this type of requests.
 You can exercise some of the choices by logging into the Services and using settings available within the Services or your account.
 Where the Services are administered on your behalf by an administrator (see “Notice to End Users” below), you may need to contact your administrator to assist with your requests first.
 For requests to access or remove privacy data submit a data privacy request here: https://oniqua.com/dpo/.
 For all other requests, you may Contact Us via our website or via the Contact Us section below to request assistance.

 Your request and choices may be limited in certain cases: for example, if fulfilling your request would reveal information about another person, or if you ask to delete information which we or your administrator are permitted by law or have compelling legitimate interests to keep.
 Where you have asked us to share data with third parties, for example, by installing third-party apps, you will need to contact those third-party service providers directly to have your information deleted or otherwise restricted.
 If you have unresolved concerns, you may have the right to complain to a data protection authority in the country where you live, where you work or where you feel your rights were infringed.